davidegironi/appdressbook/README.md

 ## RESTful API server
 The specification documents to build a **RESTful API server** that works with this application can be found in the api docs folder.
-Furthermore a sample application is available at address: https://appdressbookapisample.onrender.com/
+A sample API server application is available at address: https://appdressbookapisample.onrender.com/ (please consider some fails loading this address cause it's a free tier service).

 ## Development